-May 25th, Lt.
+May 25th, Lieut.
 Don Pedro de Mesa y Castro takes over at Soledad.

 In June, the Privy Council’s recommendations result in An Act for the Encouragement of the Southern Whale Fishery, under which bounties become payable to vessels fishing the Southern Fishery below 35° S latitude.

 “Act 26 Geo III c.50 gave whalers Cape Horn to 50 degrees west of cape and up to Equator, Cape of Good Hope, 15 degrees east of cape and up to 30 degrees south.
 Some 29 ships brought home sperm oil, whale oil and seal skins valued at £53,350.”

 Thomas Delano in the Lord Hawkesworth, sails from England to the Falklands.

 1787 – the British whaling ship Amelia, under Captain James Shields, visits the Falkland Islands.

 February 7th, the American schooner Pilgrim, commanded by Capt.
 James Shields, visits the Falkland Islands.

 Rumours of a new settlement at Port Egmont reach Buenos Aires.
 [AGN VII 1.3.34 and AGN B.Nat.
 Leg.
 196]